 Naval Air Station Lake City, TIMCO, and Asbestos

 Although Lake City is not a heavily industrialized community, nevertheless it shares the nation’s issues with asbestos.
 Throughout much of the 19th and 20th Centuries, asbestos was used in every state of the Union by a wide array of industries.
 These included such enterprises as energy production, transportation, construction, agriculture, and the lumber industry.

-One of Lake City’s largest job sites where asbestos was used in large quantities is its Gateway Airport, a city-owned general aviation facility which was once known as Naval Air Station Lake City.
+Gateway Airport, a city-owned general aviation facility which was once known as Naval Air Station Lake City, was one of the largest sources of asbestos exposure in Lake City.
 Established in December of 1942 on the grounds of a civilian flying club, NAS Lake City was used to train Navy and Marine Corps aviators to fly maritime patrol aircraft such as the PV-1 Ventura and PV-3 Harpoon.
 Other naval personnel, including meteorologists and aircraft maintenance specialists, were also assigned to NAS Lake City, which supported operations at the larger NAS Jacksonville on the east coast.
 An estimated 1,400 men and women were assigned there from 1942 to 1946, the year the base was decommissioned and became a civilian air facility.

 Since 1946, Lake City Municipal Airport (now Gateway) has been a general aviation facility.
 Currently, the city shares the site with TIMCO Aviation Services, a North Carolina-based company, and Lake City Community College.
 TIMCO repairs and modifies commercial aircraft such as the Boeing 727 for various clients, and also provides similar services to U.S. military aircraft, including P-3 Orion patrol planes.
 The community college uses buildings within Gateway Airport, including the former Navy brig, for classroom and administrative purposes.